 As a professor, he teaches courses in management and uses design thinking for problem solving in the areas of innovation, strategy and entrepreneurship.
 Steve is the founder of the Finger Puppet Management Framework- an innovative way to teach management in the classroom, where students create TV shows to learn management and innovation.
 Steve was the ‘expert in residence’ in a teaching collaboration with the Patterson Foundation, Feld Entertainment (Ringling Brothers Circus and Disney on Ice).
 Steve view’s his work at the intersection of management and design and is an advocate for using design approaches to solve challenging business and societal problems.

-Steve has launched two MBA courses: Management Design Thinking and Innovation and Dali at the Kate Tiedemann College of Business and is the only course on the topic in the state of Florida.
+Steve has launched two MBA courses: Management Design Thinking and Innovation and Dali at USF and is the only course on the topic in the state of Florida.
 This course is offered as a 1-week intensive course and a 6-week online course.

 Prior to pursuing his Ph.D., Steve worked at Aon Corp. as a project manager designing front and back-end underwriting systems, a not-for-profit in Chicago, clerking at the Chicago Board of Trade and at a leading fashion designer in London.

-To read more about Steve and his role at USFSP, check out the Faculty Spotlight page.
+To read more about Steve and his role at USF, check out the Faculty Spotlight page.

 Writing & research

 As a researcher of innovation, Steve's contributions include extending the open innovation paradigm through his investigation with IBM Innovation Jams.
 Steve argues that inflows and outflows of knowledge within open innovation are relevant beyond product and service innovation and through the application of emerging technology can support managerial decision-making.
 Research during his Ph.D. studies at ESADE Business School culminated in framing his Open Model of Decision-Support research agenda.